clemens-zauchner/pydays2019/pydays2019.md

 When to comes to the most fundamental tasks (data access, data manipulation, data analysis, ……. ), data science tools are not optimised to make use of state-of-the-art hardware, as the efforts has been mainly focused on machine learning problems.

 - Ursa Labs is an organisation founded
     + by Wes McKinney (and Hadley Wickham as advisor for R)
     + with the goal of advancing open source, cross-language software for data scientists
 - Focuses on the data science tools of the Apache Arrow Project (Arrow has a broader application scope)
 - May expand to create software artifacts focused more specifically on the data science domain

-## Rstudio 1.2 / reticulated python {.smaller}
+## Rstudio 1.2 / reticulated python
 ### The package: reticulate
 - Reticulate is an R package that makes it possible to embed a Python session within an R process.
 - Provides wrapper functions to use python modules and scripts